maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 # brain_activity_in_ethical_AV_decisions

 This repo contains scripts and results of the brain signals analysis during making ethical decisions regarding the behavior of autonomous vehicle in unavoidable crush situation.
-Data are relevant to the research article # Video-Based Experiments Better Unveil Societal Biases Towards AI’s Ethical Decisions.
+Data are relevant to the research article {\bf Video-Based Experiments Better Unveil Societal Biases Towards AI’s Ethical Decisions}.

 Information about the study design and registered data